ebba-blomdahl/Thesis/README.md

-## All code used for the thesis for program Master of Statistics and Data science in June 2025
+## All code used for the thesis for program Master of Statistics and Data science in KU Leuven in June 2025

 ## Effect of Higher-Order Variables on Prediction Model Heterogeneity --- A Case Study: Ovarian Cancer

 This project investigates how higher-order variables—such as center type and disease prevalence—affect the heterogeneity of clinical prediction models.
-The study uses ovarian cancer as a case example and evaluates how model performance varies across healthcare centers.
+The study uses ovarian cancer as a case example and evaluates how model performance varies across 21 centers based on synthetic simulated data.

-### Authours: Ebba Blomdahl and Linwei
+### Authors: Ebba Blomdahl and Linwei He

 ---